mrange/pushstream/README.md

 ## Conclusion

-`Nessos` is a great library but `PushStream` offers simplicity and lower overhead when you don't need all features of `Nessos`.
+`Nessos` is a great data pipeline library but `PushStream` offers simplicity and lower overhead if you don't need all features of `Nessos`.

   [1]: img/perf_cpu.png
   [2]: img/perf_cc.png